gvwilson/sensibleadventures/gleam/gleam.md

 stopped at the outside door, panting.

 Heavy feet clonked on the metal ladder behind him.
 He turned the door handle as gently as he could and peeked outside.
-The snarly-dogs were still snoring on the ground beside the wagon.
+The clankers were still snoring on the ground beside the wagon.
 He heard Number One shout again behind him.
-One of the snarly-dogs snuffled and growled in its sleep.
+One of the clankers snuffled and growled in its sleep.
 Gleam would have to move fast!

 He slipped through the door and ran to the wagon.
 It only took him a moment to kick away the blocks Number One had put against its wheels.
 He ran to the back of the wagon and pushed.
 It didn't budge.
 Faintly, he heard Number One bellow again inside the observatory.
-Another snarly-dog twitched its ears.
+Another clanker twitched its ears.

 Gleam put his shoulder against the wagon and pushed even harder.
 "Come on, come on!" he whimpered.
 His feet slipped.
 He dug in and pushed